Login User Name: Password: Remember me

 How do I get the word out about our course?

-The AHLS Marketing Team can assist you in marketing your course.
-Once your course is approved, a marketing associate will schedule consultation call to determine the needs for your promoting your course.The Marketing Toolkit with marketing tips and professionally designed materials, such as brochures, fliers and advertising that can be customized and downloaded is now available for course directors.
+AHLS can assist you in marketing your course.
+Once your course is approved, you let us know if you would like an email ad designed or a brochure.
+The Marketing Toolkit with marketing tips and professionally designed materials, such as brochures, fliers and advertising that can be customized and downloaded is available for course directors.
 Your course will automatically be listed on the AHLS website and provided an email ad for distribution.

 Contact the AHLS Marketing Team.